-After several high-profile gang-related shootings in Sacramento during 2010, despite the best efforts of the Ceasefire Task Force, community leaders advocated for the City of Sacramento to take preventative action.
-In response, then Sacramento Mayor Kevin Johnson announced the creation of the Gang Prevention Initiative in January 2011 and convened the Mayor's Gang Prevention Task Force (MGPTF) in February, with funding support from TCE, to shift resources from enforcement and incarceration toward prevention and intervention.
+In response to several high-profile gang-related shootings in Sacramento in 2010, community leaders advocated for the City of Sacramento to take preventative action.
+In response, then Mayor Kevin Johnson launched a gang prevention Initiative in January 2011.
+With funding support from TCE, Mayor Johnson formed the Mayor's Gang Prevention Task Force (MGPTF) to shift resources from enforcement and incarceration toward prevention and intervention.

-The Task Force included city and county leaders, elected officials, neighborhood leaders, school district officials, faith- and community-based organizations, and law enforcement.
+The MGPTF included City of Sacramento and County of Sacramento staff, elected officials, neighborhood leaders, school district officials, faith- and community-based organizations, and law enforcement.
 The Task Force met regularly and held neighborhood meetings throughout Sacramento to inform the development of the Strategic Plan for Gang Prevention, 2012-2015 (SPGP) released in November 2011.
 The MGPTF SPGP included a vision statement, core values, six goals and implementation strategies.
-Initial MGPTF efforts included gang intervention training; expanded literacy programs in Sacramento City, Elk Grove and Robla School Districts; and collaborative law enforcement efforts between the City of Sacramento Police Department and County of Sacramento Sherriff's Department, which both have jurisdiction in South Sacramento.
+Initial MGPTF efforts included gang intervention training; expanded literacy programs in Sacramento City, Elk Grove, and Robla School Districts; and collaborative law enforcement efforts between the City of Sacramento Police Department and County of Sacramento Sherriff's Department, both of which have jurisdictions in South Sacramento.

 In 2016, the MGPTF launched the Gang Prevention and Intervention Grant Program to coordinate strategic investments in partnership with community-based organizations to increase support for high-risk youth and families.
 Since the competitive grant program was launched, the MGPTF has awarded \$3 million in grants to 31 non-profit organizations to prevent youth and gang violence.
-The MGPTF also oversees the City's Advance Peace gun violence intervention program described below.
+The MGPTF also oversees the City's Advance Peace gun violence intervention program described on the following page.